nhsbsa-data-analytics/int644genderpaygap/inst/app/www/assets/markdown/02_headcount_2.md

 The NHSBSA has eight directorates, ranging in headcount size.

 The chart shows employee counts and gender percentages for each pay band and directorate.
 They also compare this year to the previous five years.
-All directorates except 'Digital, Data & Technology' have a greater percentage of women than men.
+All directorates but one have a greater percentage of women than men.